Biedermann, Wolf Freiherr von, born on 11-07-1890 in Herbesthal,

 Death and burial ground of Biedermann, Wolf Freiherr von.

-He lands in the Officers Camp Island Farm 11,
+Wolf lands in the Officers Camp Island Farm 11,

-in 1946 and is on 12-05-1948 transferred to Camp 186 for repatriation.
+for repatriation.
 After his release he lived in Wiesbaden, with many other WWII Generals.
-Major General Freiherr Wolf Biedermann died on 14-05-1963, at the age of 73, in Wiesbaden.
-He is buried with his wife Erika, born Eberhardt, who died age 78, on 01-09-1985 and next to his fellow Generals, Generalleutant der Infanterie, Kommandeur der 172nd Division, Kurt Fischer, Generalleutnant der Infanterie, Commander of POW’s in area Wehrmacht Commander Eastern Territories, Victor Gaissert, Generalmajor der Artillerie, Kommandeur der Raketten Artillerie Truppe, Ernst Graewe, Generalleutnant der Flieger, Kommandeur Luftwaffe Versorgung, Friedrich Hanesse,
+Major General Freiherr Wolf Biedermann died on 14-05-1963, at the age of 73, in Wiesbaden, and is buried with his wife Erika, born Eberhardt, who died age 78, on 01-09-1985.
+Next to his grave the fellow Generals, Generalleutant der Infanterie, Kommandeur der 172nd Division, Kurt Fischer, Generalleutnant der Infanterie, Commander of POW’s in area Wehrmacht Commander Eastern Territories, Victor Gaissert, Generalmajor der Artillerie, Kommandeur der Raketten Artillerie Truppe, Ernst Graewe, Generalleutnant der Flieger, Kommandeur Luftwaffe Versorgung, Friedrich Hanesse,